Hesperian Health Guides

 An experienced midwife or other health worker can advise a pregnant woman on how to stay healthy and safe, treat common problems and discomforts, and recognize when a pregnant woman needs help at a hospital or medical center.
 All women should get care from a compassionate, knowledgeable health worker during pregnancy, birth, and in the weeks that follow.

 A pregnant woman should be vaccinated against tetanus as early as possible in pregnancy.
 She should get a second booster 4 weeks later if she may not be fully up-to-date on her vaccinations.
 This protects both the woman and her baby.
-For more details, see Vaccines (in development).
+For more details, see the Vaccines chapter.

 Simple tests can diagnose many of the diseases that are most harmful to pregnant women and their babies.
 These tests alert the mother and health worker to start treatment right away, which can prevent serious problems during or after the birth.
 It is wise to test for: